News

 Scammers take your benefits by getting your EBT card information.

-Scammers hide skimming devices on credit card machines and steal your EBT card information when you swipe your card.
+Scammers hide skimming devices on credit card machines and steal your EBT card number and PIN when you swipe your card.
 Then, they can make a copy of your card and steal your food stamps and cash benefits.
 This crime can happen anywhere you use your card, like ATMs or grocery stores.

 Scammers also send text messages claiming your EBT card has been locked or that you’ve won a prize.
 The text messages ask you to call or text a phone number to fix the problem or claim the prize.
 These texts are scams–don’t respond if you get one.